 The GAO is an independent, nonpartisan agency that investigates how the federal government spends taxpayer funds, including those for natural resource management on federal and Indian lands.
 GAO publishes its reports on the GAO Summary Page.
 Some recent GAO findings related to natural resource extraction include:

 - June 2016: Indian Energy Development: Interior Could Do More to Improve Its Process for Approving Revenue-Sharing Agreements.
-This report assesses Department of Interior’s recent guidance intended to streamline the review process and review approval times of oil and gas revenue-sharing agreements that include Indian resources.
+This report assesses the Department of the Interior’s recent guidance intended to streamline the review process and review approval times of oil and gas revenue-sharing agreements that include Indian resources.

 - December 2013: Oil and Gas Resources: Actions Needed for Interior to Better Ensure a Fair Return (PDF).
 This report examines steps DOI has taken to ensure that the public receives a fair return on oil and gas resources extracted from federal lands, as well as recommends improvements to the fiscal system.